tkanhe/crud-api/README.md

 - Python 3.9+
 - MongoDB server (running locally, you can modify its host & port in the config.ini)

+### To-Dos:
+- Create Docker configuration files (Dockerfile, docker-compose.yml) for deployment
+- Define response models for API response validation
+- Use of MongoDB connection pool and asynchronous MongoDB client (Using motor instead of pymongo?)
+- Add docstrings and inline comments
+- "_id" should be default(automatically generated) or auto-incrementing.
+(Currently, it takes from the user as 1.
+CSV contains the id column, 2.
+We need this id to get/update/delete a specific product.)

 ### How to test:
 ```
 pytest test_main.py